-- MA P1: Have regard to the provisions of the Major Accidents Directive (European Council Diretive2012/18/EU) and any regulations under any enactment giving effect to that Directive, and the technical advice of the Health and Safety Authority (HSA) in relation to any identified SEVESO sites in the county during the life of this Plan. - MA P2: Consult with and have regard to the technical advice of the Health and Safety Authority in relation to proposed land uses in proximity to any future SEVESO site(s).
+- MA P1: Have regard to the provisions of the Major Accidents Directive (European Council Diretive2012/18/EU) and any regulations under any enactment giving effect to that Directive, and the technical advice of the Health and Safety Authority (HSA) in relation to any identified SEVESO sites in the county during the life of this Plan. - MA P2: Have regard to the provisions of the Major Accident Directive (EC Directive 2012/18/EU), including any regulations under any enactment giving effect to that Directive, and to the technical advice of the Health and Safety Authority (HSA), in relation to any identified SEVESO sites in the county during the lifetime of this Plan and to the control of development with respect to: - The siting of Major Accident Hazard sites. - The modification of an existing Major Accident Hazard site. - Specified development in the vicinity of a Major Accident Hazard site.